 Here’s one fact about developing for Alexa that all developers will love: It’s language agnostic, at least to an extent.
 That’s right–The Alexa Skills Kit doesn’t care which language you use as long as it makes a call to the correct Alexa API.
 The one big exception is if you’re building smart home skills, which require an Amazon Lambda function, so they can only be written with Node.js, Java, Python, or C#.

-Amazon breaks down the kinds of Alexa Skills that can be written into four categories:
+Amazon breaks down the kinds of Alexa Skills that can be written into five categories:

 - Flash Briefing Skills, which add news or information to the Alexa Flash Briefing.